Land and Water Trail Development in Pennsylvania

 Pennsylvania’s Trail Network Strategy

-Updating the Trail Plan involves analysis of existing data and input from external stakeholders and partners through surveys and facilitated discussions.
+- Analyzed existing data and input from external stakeholders and partners through surveys and facilitated discussions

 Pennsylvania’s Priority Trail Gaps